cider-ci/cider-ci_documentation-source/source/project-configuration/advanced.md

     jobs:
       job-x:
-        key: I will be overwridden.
+        key: I will be overwritten.
       job-y:
         name: I will persist.
   {: .language-yaml}